 In addition, ensure you highlight certain aspects of the newsletter by making good use of colors and directional cues.
 Red depicts urgency, whereas blue is far softer.
 The most professional is black, although it does not necessarily make it your desired effect.
 You should consider hiring some design experts to help you get the best out of what you do, as this can have a major effect on the success of your newsletter.

 Just as important as your email subject line is in ensuring people get to open your newsletter, what your headlines determine, is if people actually read your content.
 From the first sentence, you need to quickly convey to them what they stand to gain by reading what you’ve sent them.
 If you fail at this, they will disregard whatsoever you have to offer and you have thrown away your chance at making a sale.

 When writing headlines, consider yourself more as a reader than a writer.
 Think about being extremely busy or getting ready for a meeting, flipping through your phone.
 What exactly would make you stop and click on something?
 This is a psychological exercise, a challenging one at that.
 The most important part of it is to learn how to align your strategies with the needs of your audience.
 This is the only thing that can bring a rise in engagement and conversions rate,

 - UNDERSTAND YOUR READERS

-Once you understand this, the better chance you have connecting with people and making them see reasons to make a purchase.
+Once you understand this, a better chance you have connected with people and make them see reasons to make a purchase.
 Make them understand easy it is to waste money, the several options out there, and what makes your offering stand out.
-Properly tailor this into your content.
+Properly tailor this to your content.
 This brings some sort of relief to the reader that will make them more comfortable with your brand and also with the idea of buying something from you.
 Ensure you don’t overdo it but make sure you add more of it into your content and you should see a rise in engagement and conversions.

 - MAKE THE PROCESS AS EASY AS POSSIBLE